 Both systems allow users to scan their glucose readings anytime and the sensors can be worn for up to 14 days.

 “The FreeStyle Libre 2 iOS app streamlines how people manage their diabetes on their iPhones–empowering users with the information they need 24/7 while improving their health on the go,” said Watkin.

-The app is now free to download on the App Store soon and allows users to use their current glucose readings to inform their food intake, exercise, and other lifestyle factors that impact their diabetes.
+The app is now free to download on the App Store soon and allows users to use their current blood glucose readings to inform their food intake, exercise and other lifestyle factors that impact their diabetes.

 This content mentions Abbott, an active partner of Beyond Type 1 at the time of publication.

 News coverage by the Beyond Type 1 team is operated independently from any content partnerships.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.